 Going to try this Instant Pot Beef Roast?
 Let me know what you think!
 I love it when you guys tag me on social with your creations!

-- 3 cups of baby potatoes, skin left on
+- 3 cups baby potatoes skin left on

 - Himalayan or sea salt

-- thickener of your choice – tapioca, arrowroot, rice flour, or cornstarch
+- 1 tablespoon thickener of your choice tapioca, arrowroot, rice flour, or cornstarch

-- optional – 1 T Worcestershire sauce or coconut aminos
+- 1 tablespoon Worcestershire sauce or coconut aminos optional

 - Trim all fat from chuck roast steak, then sprinkle salt on each side.
 Set IP to sauté and and wait until the screen reads "hot."
 Add 2 tsp of the olive oil and sear meat on both sides.
 Remove roast from pot.

 - Add remaining 2 tsp olive oil to pot and add onions and garlic.
 Saute for a few minutes until fragrant, then deglaze with broth, tomato paste, and Worcestershire sauce, if using, and stir well.
 Get all those brown bits up from the bottom of the pot to flavor your meat and veggies and make a killer gravy!